elmtree-askmo/cloudcannon-app/content/learn/physics/how-do-physicists-ensure-the-accuracy-of-mathematical-models-in-experiments.md

 url: /learn/physics/questions/how-do-physicists-ensure-the-accuracy-of-mathematical-models-in-experiments
 score: -1.0
 related_article1:
-    id: 118728
+    id: 118715
     title: >-
-        What is the historical significance of the relationship between physics and mathematics?
+        How does the law of gravitation demonstrate the relationship between physics and mathematics?
     subject: Physics
-    url: /learn/physics/questions/what-is-the-historical-significance-of-the-relationship-between-physics-and-mathematics
+    url: /learn/physics/questions/how-does-the-law-of-gravitation-demonstrate-the-relationship-between-physics-and-mathematics
 related_article2:
-    id: 118724
+    id: 118726
     title: >-
-        What is the importance of mathematical proofs in physics?
+        What are some examples of mathematical concepts that have been crucial in the development of physical theories?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-importance-of-mathematical-proofs-in-physics
+    url: /learn/mathematics/questions/what-are-some-examples-of-mathematical-concepts-that-have-been-crucial-in-the-development-of-physical-theories
 related_article3:
-    id: 118731
+    id: 118721
     title: >-
-        How do mathematical constants play a role in physical laws?
+        How do mathematical models help in predicting physical phenomena?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/how-do-mathematical-constants-play-a-role-in-physical-laws
+    url: /learn/mathematics/questions/how-do-mathematical-models-help-in-predicting-physical-phenomena
 related_article4:
-    id: 118716
+    id: 118720
     title: >-
-        What is the conservation of angular momentum and its mathematical representation?
+        What are the philosophical implications of the relationship between physics and mathematics?
-    subject: Physics
+    subject: Philosophy and Greek Myths
-    url: /learn/physics/questions/what-is-the-conservation-of-angular-momentum-and-its-mathematical-representation
+    url: /learn/philosophy-and-greek-myths/questions/what-are-the-philosophical-implications-of-the-relationship-between-physics-and-mathematics
 ---

 &nbsp;